Shifting and splitting of resonance lines due to dynamical friction in plasmas

 The splitting of the resonance function is a novel quasilinear effect not previously identified in plasmas.
 This behavior implies that for sufficiently large drag there can be multiple regions of phase space where particles are efficiently interacting with the wave, even for the idealized case of a monochromatic wave with a uniform background.
-This modification of the resonance is distinct from both linear sideband resonances which arise due to drifts in toroidal geometry \citep{Mikhailovskii1975} and nonlinear fractional resonances due to large amplitudes \citep{lewak_chen_1969,ChenLinWhite2001PoP,KramerPRL2013,CHEN_2019}.

-While a steady-state, saturated $\delta f$ can not be calculated in this regime for the reasons mentioned above, its dependence can still be determined in the early phase when the mode amplitude has not grown too large.
-Then it can be shown that $\delta f$ has identical asymptotic behavior as the resonance function: $\delta f(v)\propto-\mathcal{R}(v)$, inheriting the same pattern of decaying oscillations.
-The overall amplitude of $\delta f$ grows in time as the system evolves, but otherwise the structure present in $\delta f$ is stationary and does not propagate.
-Strong agreement is found between the analytic $\delta f$ calculated with Eq. \ref{eq:deltafIntegrated} and a nonlinear BOT simulation in the drag-dominated regime, as shown in Fig. \ref{FigWindFunc-2}(b).
-The prominent striations induced in $\delta f$ due to large drag are reminiscent of the propagating holes and clumps \citep{BerkPLA1997} known to mediate wave chirping often observed in experiments \citep{Heidbrink1995Chirping,Pinches2004,FredricksonPoP2006}.
+During the early growth phase in the drag-dominated regime, $\delta f$ has identical asymptotic behavior as the resonance function: $\delta f(v)\propto-\mathcal{R}(v)$, inheriting the same pattern of decaying oscillations.
+Strong agreement is found between the analytic $\delta f$ calculated with Eq. \ref{eq:deltafIntegrated} and a nonlinear BOT simulation with $\alpha\gg\nu$, as shown in Fig. \ref{FigWindFunc-2}(b) for the cases with clear splitting.
+Consequently, large amounts of drag act to extend the downstream region of phase space where significant transport occurs.

-\textit{Conclusions}.\textemdash This work has identified several ways in which the presence of collisional drag fundamentally modifies the character of resonant wave-particle interactions in plasmas and the associated transport.
-It has been shown that near marginal stability and with sufficiently large effective scattering, nonlinear theory naturally reduces to QL theory even when coherence-preserving dynamical friction is included.
-This finding provides further physical justification for the use of QL models for predicting fast ion transport in otherwise computationally intensive burning plasma scenarios.
-The strength of the wave-particle interaction is characterized by a collisionally-broadened resonance function.
-The inclusion of drag breaks a symmetry otherwise present in the system, shifting the resonance function from its usual location in phase space.
-When drag dominates, the resonance function splits into multiple peaks of similar magnitude.

-The self-consistently derived saturated mode amplitude and associated relaxation of the energetic particle distribution were shown to be in excellent agreement with fully nonlinear simulations.
-In particular, the particle redistribution is found to be very sensitive to even small amounts of drag, indicating the importance of including it in realistic models of energetic particle transport in fusion plasmas.
-Experimentally, the shifting and splitting of the resonance function can in principle be detected by laser induced florescence measurements of the perturbed distribution (Eq. \eqref{eq:deltafIntegrated}) in a set-up similar to that of Ref. \citep{SarfatySkiffPRL1998} for the case of resonant ions or using whistler mode wave absorption for resonant electrons \citep{SchroderSkiff2017}.